Become a Member

 The Yukon Theatre screens first-run movies, independent films, documentaries, and art house films as well as hosts one-off special live events.
 Send us an email for rental or partnership inquiries: firstname.lastname@example.org

-To support exploration of film and media arts, we produce the Available Light Film Festival every February, Canada's largest feature film festival north of 60.
-It is a feast of contemporary Canadian and International cinema whose success has brought audiences and creators together from well beyond our territory.
+To support exploration of cinema and media arts, we produce the Available Light Film Festival every February, Canada's largest feature film festival north of 60.
+It is a feast of contemporary Canadian and International cinema, media arts and Yukon music, with a focus on the work of Indigenous and Circumpolar filmmakers, whose success has brought audiences and creators together from well beyond our territory.
 We also commission works from filmmakers and other media artists that are presented during the festival and in site-specific gallery installations.

-To share your work we host a Local Light Cinema Night twice a year, which is always well attended by the local film community and visitors to the Yukon.
-We also have a substantial and growing library of films that are available to borrow for members.
+We also have a substantial and growing library of films in our centre that are available to borrow for members.

 To support ongoing learning we put on workshops that keep our aspiring and professional media artists including filmmakers current in audio and video techniques and equipment.
-They range from evening presentations to more substantial learning experiences, such as Mise-en-Scène, or more recently Yukon Voices, an intensive week-long filmmaking workshop.
+They range from short tutorials to more substantial learning experiences, such as intensive week-long filmmaking workshops.